 House of Blues in San Diego boasts one of the coolest stages anywhere and a restaurant that actually has great food.
 Pros: House of Blues has booking power for top acts.
 Cons: Downtown parking.
 Tidbit: It is reputed to have the best concert sound system around.

 This local favorite in Solana Beach is the best place to see non-mainstream musician acts.
 Sight lines can be a bit difficult with the odd building layout, but the place definitely has the cool factor down.
 It also has the flexibility to be the setting for rocking out or providing a more intimate atmosphere depending on who's performing.
 Pros: Niche musician bookings and fun surf atmosphere.
 Cons: Crowded sell out shows sometimes feel oversold.
 Tidbit: Shows are often less than $30.

 With only 1,300 seats, Humphreys in Shelter Island provides an intimate setting for its summer concert series.
 Pros: Great setting on the waterfront.
 Cons: Aisles and seats are so tight there is not much room to move.
 Bar noise can also be aggravating.
 Tidbit: If you have a boat, you can watch concerts for free from the marina.

 2241 Shelter Island Drive, San Diego, 800-745-3000

-Located on the SDSU campus, this 4,600-seat amphitheatre offers great sight lines and good sound.
+Located on the San Diego State University (SDSU) campus, this 4,600-seat amphitheater offers great sight lines and good sound.
 It is steeply raked, so be careful walking the aisles.
 Emerging acts on summer tours are often booked here.
 Pros: Cool campus setting.
 Cons: Cheap seats at the top are concrete (ouch!) and not too many acts booked anymore.
 Tidbit: If you hang outside early enough, you can listen to the band do sound checks.

 2050 Entertainment Circle, Chula Vista, 619-671-3500